typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/ban-ts-comment.md

 A value of `true` for a particular directive means that this rule will report if it finds any usage of said directive.

-For example, with the defaults above the following patterns are considered warnings for single line or a comment block lines:
+For example, with the defaults above the following patterns are considered warnings for single line or comment block lines:

 ```ts
 if (false) {